SophiaShanyf/neuron_simulator/doc/README.md

 This project contains the following files:

 'main.py'
 - Contains the main code.
-Run this file to start loading the interface.
+The main function 'run_simulation(cell_type)' will run the simulation for a neuron.
+There are two cell types you can choose:
+'soma': simulate just a soma
+'dend_soma': simulate a dendrite and a soma

+'neuron_class.py': defines the class 'SOMA' which simulate just a soma, and 'DEND_SOMA' which simulate a dentrite and a soma

 'setup.py;
 - The file that contains the setup information for using this package